govigilant/website/content/collections/documentation/debugging.md

     content:
       -
         type: text
-        text: 'If you encounter an error it would greatly be appreciated if you post it to the ' -
+        text: 'If you encounter an issue it would greatly be appreciated if you post it to the ' -
         type: text
         marks: